zchee/neovim-wiki/Building-Neovim.md

 To generate the `Makefile`s without building: `make cmake`

-If you plan on building Neovim frequently, it's recommended you install the [Ninja build system](https://martine.github.io/ninja/), which is much faster than traditional `make`.
-It's not required, but will be used by `make` if available.
+If you plan on building Neovim frequently, it's recommended you install [`ninja`](https://martine.github.io/ninja/), a build system much faster than traditional `make`.
+It's not required, but will be used by the top-level Makefile if available.

 Now that you have the dependencies, you can try other build targets and options, explained below.